byTheInK/Easier-Arch/README.md

 You should be able to send packages.
 You can press `Control + C` to stop.

 ## Partitioning
 This is probably one of the hardest parts.
-We are going to use `fdisk` to set the partition.
+You are going to use `fdisk` to set the partition.
 ```bash
 lsblk
 ```
 With this commands you will see disks.
 You can find out the disk by looking at the size.
-Now we are going to use `fdisk`.
+Now You are going to use `fdisk`.
 ```bash
 fdisk /dev/YOUR_DISK
 ```